 When I arrived in Kenya it was like being on a holiday.
 At first everything was new and exciting.
 There was a lot to see and to do.
-Then I had to register for college, find a place to stay and find a part-time job.
+Then I had to register for college, find a place to stay and find a parttime job.
 That was more difficult!
 It was harder than I thought.
 I had to do everything for myself.
 I was lonely and at one stage I wanted to come home.
 But afterwards I started to make friends and I felt happier.

-(6) a Mike said that travelling is part of one's education and that travel broadens your mind.

-b Ali said that he was studying management in London and that he was enjoying the course.c Rafiatou said that her sister had been away from her home for two years.

-d Comlan moaned that he did not like the cold weather but that he had warm clothes now.
+(3) a Mike said that travelling is part of one's education and that travel broadens your mind. b Gondo said that he was studying management in London and that he was enjoying the course. c Ama said that her sister had been away from her home for two years. d Adou moaned that he did not like the cold weather but that he had warm clothes now.

-7 Answers will vary.
+Answers will vary.
 Here are some examples.

-- a Travelling is always very interesting. - b Last year my aunt travelled on a boat to Antarctica. - c She is studying economics in India this year. - d Have you ever visited Mali?
+- a Travelling is always very interesting.

+- b Last year my aunt travelled on a boat to Antarctica.

+- c Have you ever visited Mali?